CHTC/chtc-website-source/_uw-research-computing/vs-code.md

 ```
 {:.term}

-This command looks for left-over processes from your VS Code on the server and then removes ("kill") them.
+This command looks for leftover processes from your VS Code on the server and then removes ("kill") them.
 (If you don't have any VS Code processes running on the server, then you may get the help text for the `kill` command.)

 Next, remove the VS Code directory from your home directory: